 Nicole graduated from the University of Colorado Denver with a degree in Biology and she is trained as an EMT.
 In her role as Lead Clinical Research Coordinator at CNI, she is passionate about addressing the need for a greater understanding of neurological conditions.
 Previous to joining CNI, Nicole worked at the Mental Health Center of Denver as a Residential Counselor.
 As a Denver native, she enjoys hiking, swimming, camping and anything in the great outdoors.

 Clinical Research Coordinator

-Angela joined CNI in June and is very excited to be a part of our research team.
+Angela joined CNI in 2016 and is very excited to be a part of our research team.
 She graduated from the University of Denver with a degree in Biology in 2015 and is eager to contribute to our field.
-She is extremely passionate about the fact that there is still so much to learn about neurological conditions, and is looking forward to helping work towards a greater understanding of these conditions.
-She herself has already been learning a great deal, and will be working on several studies here, including those focused on stroke, multiple sclerosis, and brain tumors.
+She is extremely passionate about the fact that there is still so much to learn about neurological conditions, and is looking forward to helping build a greater understanding of these conditions.
+Her work includes coordinating studies in the areas of head pain, stroke, multiple sclerosis, and brain tumors.
 She is very honored to be working on such important studies, and is excited for the opportunity to help make a difference in the lives of those with neurological conditions through research.

 Clinical Research Coordinator